Deformations of Dolbeault cohomology classes: Examples of obstructed deformations and the jumping phenomenon

-\begin{remark} The Kuranishi family of Iwasawa manifold shows that the degenerations at $E_1$ of Fr\"ohlicher spectral sequence is not a deformation closed property.
+\begin{remark} The Kuranishi family of Iwasawa manifold shows that the degenerations at $E_1$ of Fr\"olicher spectral sequence is not a deformation closed property.
 In fact, let us restrict the Kuranishi family of Iwasawa manifold to the small disc defined by $(t_{12}, t_{21}, t_{31}, t_{32})=0$ and $t_{22}=\varepsilon>0$.
-Recall that the Fr\"ohlicher spectral sequence at $E_1$ if and only if the equality holds in the Fr\"ohlicher inequalities~\cite[pp.\,322]{Dem12}.
-By the computations of Hodge numbers for the Kuranishi family of the Iwasawa manifolds~\cite{Nak75,Ang13}, we see that if $t_{11}=0$ (in class (ii)) the Fr\"ohlicher spectral sequence on $X_{t}$ does not degenerate at $E_1$ and if $t_{11}\neq 0$ (in class (iii)) the Fr\"ohlicher spectral sequence on $X_{t}$ degenerate at $E_1$. \end{remark}
+Recall that the Fr\"olicher spectral sequence at $E_1$ if and only if the equality holds in the Fr\"olicher inequalities~\cite[pp.\,322]{Dem12}.
+By the computations of Hodge numbers for the Kuranishi family of the Iwasawa manifold~\cite{Nak75,Ang13}, we see that if $t_{11}=0$ (in class (ii)) the Fr\"olicher spectral sequence on $X_{t}$ does not degenerate at $E_1$ and if $t_{11}\neq 0$ (in class (iii)) the Fr\"olicher spectral sequence on $X_{t}$ degenerates at $E_1$. \end{remark}

-\begin{example} Case III-(3b).
-Let $X=\mathbb{C}^3/\Gamma$ be the solvable manifold constructed by Nakamura in Example III-(3b) of~\cite{Nak75}.
-We have